Azure/azure-sdk-for-js/documentation/MIGRATION-guide-for-next-generation-management-libraries.md

 ## Current status

-Currently, we have previewed several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
-See more from npmjs.com and find the latest version under `next` tag and have a try.
+Currently, we have GAed several packages such as `@azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
+See more from npmjs.com and find the latest version and have a try.

 ## Why Switching to the next-generation